 We have two types of syndicated television program contracts: first run programs and off network reruns.
-The first run programs are programs such as Jeopardy and the off network programs are programs such as Two And A Half Men.
+The first run programs are programs such as Two And A Half Men.
 A difference between the two types of syndicated television programming is that the first run programs have not been produced at the time the contract is signed and the off network programs have been produced.
 For all syndicated television contracts we record an asset and corresponding liability for payments to be made for the entire "off network" contract period and for only the current year of the "first run" contract period.
 Only the payments in the current year of the "first run" contracts are recorded on the current balance sheet, because the programs for the later years of the contract period have not been produced and delivered.